CodeScop/Oge-Mai-Field-Guide/allquests.md

 - **Rewards:** Unlock Research Lab
 - **Recommendations:** Research Lab has a ton of fun stuff, I recommend.

+### Osaril Nests - Riza

+- **Location:** Riza Rivertown
+- **Unlocked by:** Gansu MQ8/Dust to Dust
+- **Type:** Battle
+- **Requirements:** Defeat 10 Osaril
+- **Rewards:** 2 Harpoons
+- **Recommendations:** Great for helping with the Battle Ready quest, and for hunting Patliadu with Amateur and Apprentice Fisherman; not-so-great use of Vine Nets, which suddenly look a lot more precious if you take up the giant later-game sidequests that require 120 of them.
+If you have a sane sense of proportion and can pace yourself, though, there's no reason not to do it.

 ### Our Waymark Stones - HuntS2

 - **Location:** Available in the Luciola Forest